Tottenham to move into new stadium in early April

-LONDON — Tottenham will finally move into its new stadium next month.
+LONDON — Tottenham will finally move into its new stadium next month following seven postponements.

-Spurs were due to open their 62,000-seat stadium in September, but construction delays have forced them to continue playing at their temporary home in Wembley.
+Spurs were due to open their 62,062-seat stadium in August, but construction delays caused a series of announcements starting last June that kept pushing back the opening and caused 14 of 19 home Premier League matches this season to be played at Wembley, the home of England’s national team.

-The north London club says the new facility will now open with a Premier League game against Crystal Palace or Brighton in early April.
+The north London club said Friday the new facility will open with a Premier League game against Crystal Palace or Brighton in early April.

 The opponent depends on the outcome of Brighton’s FA Cup quarterfinal against Millwall on March 17.

-Should Brighton win, a previously postponed game against Crystal Palace will be the opener on April 3.
-If Brighton loses, it will play Spurs in the first game on April 6 or 7.
+Should Brighton win, a previously postponed game against Crystal Palace would be the opener on April 3.
+If Brighton loses, it would play Spurs in the first game on April 6 or 7.

-The club will stage two test events prior to that - a youth-team game on March 24 with a crowd of 30,000 and a legends game on March 30 with the crowd increased to 45,000.
+The club will stage two test events needed to obtain a safety certificate: a youth-team game on March 24 with a crowd of 30,000 and a legends game on March 30 with the crowd increased to 45,000.

+Tottenham started playing at White Hart Lane in 1899, and the stadium had a capacity of 36,284 in 2015-16.
+A corner was torn down during its final season, reducing capacity to about 32,000 and allowing construction of the new venue to start.

+Spurs originally planned to play at 90,000-capacity Wembley only for 2017-18 and move into the new stadium for the start of 2018-19.
+The new stadium will have the second-highest capacity in the Premier League behind 74,994 for Manchester United’s Old Trafford.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP Sports